3DCdsc/Intro_to_Git_Workshop/1_Git_Locally.md

 ## Checking the status of your Git Repository

-To check the status of your Git repository (as a sanity check or whatever), you can use the following command.
-This command also checks that the git repository has been initialised.
+To check the status of your `git` repository (as a sanity check or whatever), you can use the following command.
+This command also checks that the `git` repository has been initialised.

 ```bash
 git status